jonescompneurolab/hnn/doc/install.rst

 	:width: 50%
 	:align: center

+.. _simdefoutput:
 The simulation output displayed  consists of several panels.
 The top panels represent histograms of the inputs provided to the neurons.
-Note their rhythmicity, which helps to produce alpha/beta events.
-The middle panel shows the dipole signal generate by the model.
+Note their rhythmicity, which contributes to alpha/beta events.
+The middle panel shows the dipole signal generated by the model.
 Note the units are in nAm, and directly comparable to data from MEG experiments.
 The bottom portion show a wavelet-based spectrogram from the current dipole signal.
 In the Tutorial, we will provide more information on what the output